1999–2000 Leicester City F.C. season

-During the 1999–2000 English football season, Leicester City F.C. competed in the FA Premier League (known as the FA Carling Premiership for sponsorship reasons).
+During the 1999–2000 English football season, Leicester City F.C. competed in the FA Premier League.

 Season summary

 Leicester City achieved their highest league finish in 24 years by coming eighth in the final table, as well as reaching their third League Cup final in four years.
 They triumphed for the second time under Martin O'Neill and the third time in their history, beating Tranmere Rovers 2–1 at Wembley.
 O'Neill then left the club after accepting the offer to manage Celtic.
 In came former England under 21 coach Peter Taylor as his successor.